 Grading & Excavation

 Verifies excavation depth, soil conditions, and erosion control.
 Required before any foundation work.
-Geotechnical report must be on file.
+Your geo report must be on file.
+If it's not, the inspector won't even get out of the truck.

 Skip if: Garage conversion with existing slab